 HISTORY of The Glass Studio, Toronto

-The Glass Studio was established in 1982 by brothers and glass artists Stephen and Thomas Smylie.
-Their unique but complimentary design styles and technical skills enabled The Glass Studio to grow creatively and earn admiration from clients as Toronto’s most artistically diversified art glass studio.
-From the outset they adhered to a policy of creating original work, never repeating the same design - ensuring that each client received original, unique artwork.
-This led to a rapidly expanding portfolio of completed projects featuring a broad range of art glass techniques.
+The Glass Studio was established in June 1982 by brothers and glass artists Stephen and Thomas Smylie.
+Their unique and complementary design styles, combined with their technical skills, enabled The Glass Studio to grow creatively and become one of Toronto’s most artistically diversified art glass studios.
+From the outset, they adhered to a policy of creating original work for each client, never repeating the same design - ensuring that each client received unique artwork.
+The result was a rapidly expanding portfolio of completed projects featuring a broad range of art glass techniques.
 Each brother focused on a unique glass-working specialty.
-Stephen became one of Canada’s most accomplished glass carvers while Thomas mastered the art of glass bevelling – one of only a handful of Canadian artists to produce custom bevelled glass by hand for commissioned projects.
+Stephen became one of Canada’s most accomplished glass carvers.
+At the same time, Thomas mastered the art of glass bevelling – one of only a handful of Canadian artists to produce custom bevelled glass by hand for commissioned projects.

-Their first studio was opened in June of 1982 on Sherbourne Street in downtown Toronto, moving a few years later to Britain Street and ultimately to a modern, spacious and skylight-lit studio on Castlefield Avenue.
-During its 38 years of operation, The Glass Studio was commissioned to design, fabricate and install thousands of original stained glass windows, leaded glass, bevelled and sandblasted glass.
-While most pieces are installed in private residences, several are publicly visible; the abstract window created for the Lillian H. Smith public library in Toronto or dozens of stained glass windows at St. Demetrius Church in Etobicoke.
+Their first studio was opened in June of 1982 on Sherbourne Street in downtown Toronto, moving a few years later to Britain Street and ultimately to a modern, spacious, skylight-lit studio on Castlefield Avenue.
+During its 38 years of operation, The Glass Studio was commissioned to design, fabricate and install thousands of original stained glass windows, leaded glass, bevelled and sandblasted glass panels.
+While most pieces are installed in private residences, several are publicly visible such as the abstract window created for the Lillian H. Smith public library in Toronto or dozens of stained glass windows at St. Demetrius Church in Etobicoke.
 Their original work was commissioned for skylights, door panels, leaded windows, room dividers, glass railings, decorative firescreens and wall art.
-Completed pieces were usually signed in the lower right corner, sometimes with the studio name and a date but sometimes with just the name 'Smylie'.
-The Glass Studio on Castlefield Avenue was closed permanently at the end of June 2020 and the showroom display windows were made available for sale via the studio's website.
+Completed pieces were usually signed in the lower right corner, sometimes with the studio name and a date, sometimes with 'Smylie'.
+The Glass Studio on Castlefield Avenue was closed permanently at the end of June 2020.